AlanLuSun/Circle-detection/README.md

 1、The industrial PCB image dataset
 2、The natural image dataset

-You can contact me by email (ChangshengLuu@gmail.com) if you have any question.
+You can contact me by email (ChangshengLuu@gmail.com, or xia081@gmail.com) if you have any question.
 Please cite our paper(ICIP 2017), thanks.